boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | cok | 112 |
 | damn | 105 |

 Note that some of the more offensive words in the list did have matching filenames which I find rather shocking considering what they were.
-I am hoping that those files only exist for testing allow/deny lists and the like.
+Thankfully they were not very common and didn't make my list above which was limited to those which had counts over 100.
+I am hoping that those files only exist for testing allow/deny lists and such.

-### Longest files in lines per language
+### Longest files by lines per language

 As you would probably expect Plain Text, SQL, XML, JSON and CSV take the top positions of this one, seeing as they usually contain meta-data, database dumps and the like.